exogen/graphbrainz/schema.md

   # A list of release entities linked to this entity.
   releases(after: String, first: Int, type: [ReleaseGroupType], status: [ReleaseStatus]): ReleaseConnection

-  # Relations between this entity and other entitites.
+  # Relationships between this entity and other entitites.
-  relations: Relations
+  relationships: Relationships
 }

 # A connection to a list of items.